Venkat-Sundaraneedi/Move_learning/README.md

-# 🚀 Project Chimera: Move Learning Examples
+# 🚀 Move Learning Examples

 > A curated, beginner-friendly collection of examples for learning the **Move Programming Language** on the Aptos Blockchain.